9.10. The this Pointer: class stack

 (c)

-this binds objects to member functions. this is an implicitly defined automatic parameter defined in all non-static member functions and allocated when the function is called and deallocated when the function ends.
+this binds objects to member functions. this is an implicitly defined automatic parameter defined in all non-static member functions.
+Like all automatic local variables, the program allocates and deallocates its memory when calling and returning from the function.

 2. this stores the address of s while the push operation is running